marksto/con-struct/README.md

 Clojure wrapper for Structured Concurrency (JDK 25+).

 > ⚠️ **DISCLAIMER!**</br>
-> Please note this feature is still a _preview feature_ in JDK 25.</br>
+> Please note that `StructuredTaskScope` feature is still a _preview feature_ in JDK 25.</br>
-> The `StructuredTaskScope` API has already been heavily reworked.
+> Its API has already been heavily reworked and will be updated in upcoming releases.

 ## Table of Contents